-\\A physical has been arranged by the district at a cost of \$25.00 per student.
-Athletes should plan to attend this physical, and should bring cash, check or money order made payable to Red Cedar in the amount of \$25.00.
-The physical is good for one full school year and covers all sports seasons of the 2023-2024 school year.
-The physical packet must be completed by the parent (excluding Section 6) prior to the physical.
+Athletes can attend this physical, and must bring cash, check or a money order made payable to Red Cedar in the amount of \$25.00.
+Sections 1-5 of the physical packet must also be completed by the parent beforehand.